d-prieto/davidlearnsunity/Starting/Setting Unity.md

 _this is my atomUI and what I see when I document_

+## Using ScreentoGif to capture the gifs

+It took me some time but I finally found something that may be useful for this documentation.
+[ScreentoGif](https://www.screentogif.com/).
+I installed it in windows and it works well because it can capture fractions of the screen (such us the play mode).

 ## Installing Unity

 I said, ok, I have a build (menu->help->about Unity) and check that I have a 2018 build.
 I guess that there is no auto update.
 And when I go to the website there are lots of options and...
 Unity hub?